DesiQuintans/td/README.md

 - <https://github.com/holman/dotfiles/commit/d774e970a88a04aca8024178849301af6d6ac5c3>

 My version creates _.md_ text files so that I can put task-related info inside them.
-It also prints a tree structure of my desktop's subfolders and _.md_ files;
+It also prints a nice table of the tasks within each project.
-since my desktop is cleared of everything except to-do related files, this gives me a glance at all of my active tasks.

-The script returns the new file so it can be piped forward.
+If a task file was created or referenced, the script returns it so it can be piped forward.

 It's written in Powershell as a quick exercise.
-If I end up really liking this idea I'll probably do something fancier in Nim.

 ## Usage